 Find it at 1113 Chartres Street.
 Admission is $10.

-Ursuline Convent
+French Quarter Ursuline Convent

 Find it at 1112 Chartres Street.
 Admission is $8.

-St. Louis Cathedral
+New Orleans St. Louis Cathedral

 Frenchmen Street

 This little three-block section is off the well-beaten path of the French Quarter.
 It has several music venues playing jazz, blues, reggae, and even some rock and roll in a row.
 There are also always brass bands playing on the corners too.
-It feels more local and less touristy than some of the places on Bourbon Street.
+It feels more local and less touristy than some places on Bourbon Street.

 River Boat Booze Cruise

-Garden District
+New Orleans Garden District

 As a whole, the entire neighborhood of the Garden District is a National Historic Landmark – it’s that spectacular.
-It was developed between 1832 and 1900 and is one of the best-preserved collections of single-story Creole cottages and grandiose historic mansions in the Southern United States.
+It was developed between 1832 and 1900.
+It is one of the best-preserved collections of single-story Creole cottages.
+Additionally, it houses grandiose historic mansions in the Southern United States.
 The Garden District is known more for its architecture than its gardens now.
 Still, the entire place is a tropical wonderland of floral delight.
-Dozens of guides will tell you all about the famous homes, or just walk around and take in the sights, sounds and smells on your own.
-You can’t go wrong either way.
-If you’re not from the south, there are plenty of plants and flowers, like jasmine, crepe myrtle, and Camilla, that will fascinate you.

 St. Charles Street Car Ride